Surprisingly, there has never been a statutory requirement for any one organisation to collect biological records on a long-term basis.

 The NBN Trust

 The National Biodiversity Network Trust was set up as an independent charity in 2000 to oversee and facilitate the development of the Network.
 The Trust is also supported by a wide range of biodiversity data contributors and users and through a membership scheme.
-It has a Board of Trustees formed from the membership organisations.
+It is governed by a Board of Trustees.
+When it was established the Board of Trustees was formed from the membership organisations, but this was changed in 2018 to ensure all business competencies were covered.
+The Board of Trustees from 2018 comprises senior managers who are experts in their field whether this is information management, business development or biological recording.

 Initial hopes that the Millennium Commission would support the NBN Project were not fulfilled, but the principal organisations, voluntary and government-sponsored, formed an informal consortium to carry the work forward.
 These founding organisations were: